boveus/hyrax-wiki/Using-Sidekiq-with-Sufia.md

 ## Create sidekiq.yml
 Sidekiq allows you to manage queues and their priorities using a YAML configuration file.

-Create one as: `config/sidekiq.yml`
+Create one in your app as: `config/sidekiq.yml`

-The YML file supplies a list of queues and their priorities.
+The YAML file supplies a list of queues and their priorities.
 There are also [advanced options](https://github.com/mperham/sidekiq/wiki/Advanced-Options) that you can explore further to customize for the needs of your application.
 Your initial file may look like the following:
 ```
 ---
 :queues: